-What is alcoholism in men?
 One of the significant determinants of alcohol addiction is the number of drinks consumed daily or within one week.
-For men, having four or more drinks daily or 14 or more per week is considered an alcohol addiction.
+For men, having four or more drinks daily or 14 or more per week is considered an alcohol use disorder.
 If this rate of consumption occurs on an occasional basis, there may be no need for concern.
-But if heavy drinking happens regularly, it is a prominent sign of alcohol abuse in men.
-If you can relate to this or if it sounds like someone in your life, look at the following signs of alcoholism in men.
+However, if heavy drinking happens regularly, it is a prominent sign of alcohol abuse.

 1. Drinking Alone